brevzin/cpp_proposals/4206_revert_constant_wrapper_string/revert-constant-wrapper-string.md

 This means that the template parameter itself is somewhat useless, you might as well just use `c`.

-Now, the original formulation also _required_ that the constant be an `int`.
+Now, the original formulation of `f` also _required_ that the constant be an `int`.
 How do we do that with `std::constant_wrapper`?
 The easiest way is recognizing that there actually is a second template parameter:

 ::: std
 ```cpp